How many sushi rolls per person

 Understanding Sushi

 Sushi is a traditional Japanese dish that has become popular all over the world.
-It is a dish made with cooked vinegared rice, combined with various ingredients such as raw fish, vegetables, and seaweed.
+It is a dish made with cooked vinegared rice, combined with various ingredients such as raw fish, vegetables, and seaweed (nori).
 Sushi is usually served in bite-sized pieces or rolls and accompanied by soy sauce, wasabi, and pickled ginger.

 Types of Sushi